stellarxoxo/VALORANT-Instalocker/README.md

 ## How does it work?
 It sends a network request asking game "can i lock agent? :)", been using since Neon came out and no problems.

+## Notes
+- If your region is LATAM or BR then set your shard to NA, otherwise have region and shard be the same
+- Regions: na, latam, eu, ap, br, kr